PBLA Background

 ESL Literacy Learners | Adult immigrants who need to learn English, and are not functionally literate in their L1. |

-Expository Text | Spoken or written language whose intention is to set forth or explain |
+Expository Text | Spoken or written language whose intention is to set forth or explain. |

 Evaluation | The process of reviewing collected evidence and making a judgment about whether students have learned what they need to learn and how well they have learned it.
 Evaluation is used to tell students how well they have performed as compared to a set of standards.
 Typically, evaluative feedback is encoded: that is, it is reported using numbers, letters, checkmarks, and so on. |

-Feedback | Information that results from formal or informal assessment and that is used by teachers and students to enhance teaching and learning |
+Feedback | Information that results from formal or informal assessment and that is used by teachers and students to enhance teaching and learning. |

-Formative Assessment | The ongoing collection of information and feedback about the effectiveness of teaching and learning activities in order to inform or modify instruction |
+Formative Assessment | The ongoing collection of information and feedback about the effectiveness of teaching and learning activities in order to inform or modify instruction. |

-Functional Knowledge | Knowledge of language functions or speech acts |
+Functional Knowledge | Knowledge of language functions or speech acts. |

 Genre | A socially recognized, staged, goal-oriented way of using language: for example, a report, lecture, or letter.
 A genre typically has common features, text-structure, or moves. |

-Global Performance Descriptors | In Canadian Language Benchmarks 2000, a brief account of a student’s general language ability in ESL: that is, the typical characteristics of a student’s language at a particular level.
-In the revised CLB, these characteristics are described under the Profile of Ability, in the section ‘demonstrating these strengths and limitations’. |
+Global Performance Descriptors | A brief account of a student’s general English language ability: that is, the typical characteristics of a student’s language at a particular level.
+In the CLB document, these characteristics are described under the Profile of Ability, in the section ‘demonstrating these strengths and limitations’. |

-Goal Statement | A personal learning intent achievable within a specific time frame |
+Goal Statement | A personal learning intent achievable within a specific time frame. |

-Inter-rater reliability | The level of agreement attained between independent raters of student performance, often expressed as a percentage of agreement or as a correlation between the scores of two raters on the same group of students |
+Inter-rater reliability | The level of agreement attained between independent raters of student performance, often expressed as a percentage of agreement or as a correlation between the scores of two raters on the same group of students. |

 Interlocutor | A person actively engaged in a conversation.
 Also called an “interactant.” |

-L1 | A person’s first language or mother tongue |
+L1 | A person’s first language or mother tongue. |

-L2 | A person’s second or additional language |
+L2 | A person’s second or additional language. |

-Language Task | The communicative real-world use of language to accomplish a specific purpose (language function) in a specific social situation |
+Language Task | The communicative real-world use of language to accomplish a specific purpose (language function) in a specific social situation. |

 Learning Activity | An activity designed by the teacher to raise awareness, build or practise skills, use skills to negotiate meaning in a simulation of a real-world task, or transfer skills and knowledge to a new situation.
 Also referred to as a “learning task.” |